iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 Again you will receive a dictionary with changes, which you can also retrieve beforehand with the option `dry_run=True`.

 As above, existing local data will not be overwritten.
-Please use the option `overwrite=True` for that.
+Please use the option `overwrite=True` if you want to overwrite your local data.

 Synchronisation